PyBioProx/PyBioProx/paper/main.md

 demonstrating that edge-edge distance measurements cannot reliably identify changes in ground-truth colocalization.
 Similar results are seen by analysis of CBS datasets 2 & 3 (_Supp Fig 1D, Supp Fig 2D_).
-The poor performance of the edge-edge measurements presumably reflects the fact that only the closest pixel in a magenta object to green fluorescent signal is used in edge-edge measurements.
+The poor performance of the edge-edge measurements reflects the fact that only the closest pixel in a magenta object to green fluorescent signal is used in edge-edge measurements.
 As such, a poorly colocalizing object with a PD<sub>mean</sub> distance of 10 pixels could conceivably have an edge-edge